-If you are going to have surgery, tell the surgeon or anaesthetist that you are being given this medicine.
+If you are going to have surgery, tell the surgeon or anaesthetist you are being given this medicine.

-If you become pregnant while taking this medicine, tell your doctor immediately.
+If you become pregnant while you are being treated with this medicine, tell your doctor immediately.

 Keep all of your doctor's appointments so that your progress can be checked.